Three Streamlined Phases from Inquiry to Project Kickoff

 - Commitment: The ability to kick off a project within 90 days

 Two quick examples of recent successes: In a mere 30 days, we helped a global IT infrastructure and engineering software firm transition 800+ consultants across 32 countries and 90 partners to deliver Professional Services as a Service for roadmapping and Day 0/Day 1 transformation services.
 And in just 75 days, we helped a global security ISV carve out professional services (and rehire a large global cohort of FTEs and partners) to provide top-end security consulting, residency and implementation services for a global multi-country transition.

 Once a tech company—or any company seeking a managed services contract—has identified two to three MSPs, the Zero to 90 MPH process entails three distinct phases:

 Phase 1: Inquiry to Term Sheet: 14-21 Days

-- Term Sheet—HCL and the company develop a bullet-point document outlining the material terms and conditions of a business agreement.
+- Term Sheet—HCLTech and the company develop a bullet-point document outlining the material terms and conditions of a business agreement.
 The term sheet guides legal counsel in preparing a proposed final agreement.
 It then guides, but is not necessarily binding, as the signatories negotiate, usually with legal counsel, the final terms of the agreement.